mzjb/DeepH-pack/docs/source/dataset/dataset.rst

 to get the Kohn-Sham Hamiltonian output file in the csr format.
 This output file should be placed in a separate folder for each structure in the dataset.
-In order to get this binary file, the input file of ABACUS should include keywords like this::
+In order to get this csr file, the input file of ABACUS should include keywords like this::

     out_mat_hs2       1